nodejs/nodejs.dev/src/documentation/0033-javascript-callbacks/index.md

 Callbacks are great for simple cases!

-However every callback adds a level of nesting, and when you have lots of callbacks, the code starts to be complicated very quickly:
+However every callback adds a level of nesting, and when you have lots of callbacks, the code starts to get complicated very quickly:

 ```js
 window.addEventListener('load', () => {